 - All research sites should have one designated project coordinator and/or co-PI.
 The role that this person will play in the study at each site should be clearly indicated in the application.

 - Letter from any applicable groups that will be studied from each institution (e.g., medical student clerkship or residency program director[s])

 - Appendices (no limit), including any research or survey instruments you plan to use

 - Budget (1 page maximum, required for those applying for the grant)

 - Grant monies can be used for salary support of research assistants or other study staff.

 - Please note that the budget cannot be used for indirect costs, administrative or travel costs, publication costs, or salary support for the Principal Investigator, Co-PIs, or collaborators.

-Progress reports (technical and financial) are due to the Research Collaborative at 6-month intervals after the start date of the grant until the final report is received.
+Progress reports are due to the Research Collaborative at 6-month intervals after the start date of the grant until the final report is received.
 Final reports are due one month after completion of the project.
-The MERG committee will pass along all summary details of the research projects to the ASE Executive Board at its regular meetings.
+The Research Collaborative will pass along all summary details of the research projects to the ASE Executive Board at its regular meetings.
 Details on reporting requirements and templates will be sent to the PI after project selection by the Research Collaborative.

 Additional Funding: The Principal Investigator is encouraged to apply for additional funding from other sources besides this ASE Grant.